burntandfried/CSE185/README.md

 python mybwa.py <genome_fasta> <reads_fastq>
 ```

+Download our code as a ZIP, then extract all (or unzip) the folder so that you have all of the necessary code in the correct folders.

-you can run mybwa on the provded fasta and fastq files located in the example_files folder.
+You can run mybwa on the provded fasta and fastq files located in the example_files folder.

-for example:
+For example, from within the mybwa directory, run the following command:

 ```
-python mybwa.py hg19chr1.fa reads50.fq
+python mybwa.py ../example-files/hg19chr1.fa ../example-files/reads50.fq
 ```

 This should produce to standard output: